CBR-to-SQL: Rethinking Retrieval-based Text-to-SQL using Case-based Reasoning in the Healthcare Domain: Additional Studies

 \textit{Unrecognized Entity} refers to cases when the entity tagging process fails to recognize information that should be masked away.
-In the case given by the example, CBR-to-SQL fails to realize that ``cape'' is referring to a specific language and therefore should be tagged and masked away.
-Without the entity extracted, the Source Discovery process never attempts to resolve it, resulting in the incorrect prediction of the entity (the lowercase ``cape'') as the fallback.
-It is clear that the CBR-to-SQL is overdependent on entity tagging to identify all information, so when it fails, the downstream stages are heavily affected.
+In the case given by the example, CBR-to-SQL fails to realize that ``replaced'' is referring to a specific route of drug and therefore should be tagged and masked away.
+Without the entity extracted, the Revision process never attempts to resolve it, resulting in the incorrect prediction of the entity (``replaced'') as the fallback.
+In contrast, RAG-to-SQL can retrieve an exact example containing the correct form ``replace'' and copy it directly.
+This highlights a limitation of CBR-to-SQL, as it is overdependent on the extraction module to identify entities, so any tagging error can easily propagate through the pipeline and affect downstream stages.

-Similarly, \textit{Incorrect Entity Tagging} occurs when a single entity is mistakenly split into two during tagging, causing Source Discovery to generate separate condition values in the SQL query.
+Similarly, \textit{Incorrect Entity Tagging} occurs when a single entity is mistakenly split into two during tagging, causing Revision to generate separate condition values in the SQL query.
 While the split may follow natural language structure, it ignores schema constraints, highlighting that entity tagging lacks schema awareness and can propagate errors to downstream stages.
+A possible solution is to introduce iterative refinement, where entity matches retrieved from the database are used to correct and improve the initial tagging until a satisfactory match is found.

+Despite the failures, we can clearly observe that by splitting one retrieval problem into explicit stages, CBR-to-SQL allows each error category to be directly traceable to a specific component: incorrect source retrieval stems from Levenshtein distance, entity tagging errors propagate from the extraction module, and canonical form mismatching by lack of preprocessing in the lookup table construction.
+In contrast, standard RAG offers little of such component-level attribution.
+Its single-step retrieval provides only a binary outcome (success, failure) without any intermediate indicators to diagnose which sub-task has failed.